 Foods containing extra calories are ideal to try and slow the weight loss.

-Avoid giving Denes All-in-One+ Powder, as this supplement may exacerbate this particular condition.
-All In One+ Powder contains Seaweed, a rich source of Iodine, which is known to aggravate the symptoms linked with hyperthyroidism
+Avoid giving Denes Complete Healthcare (All-in-One+) Powder, as this supplement may exacerbate this particular condition.
+Complete Healthcare Powder contains Seaweed, a rich source of Iodine, which is known to aggravate the symptoms linked with hyperthyroidism

 Other useful Denes fact sheets to read